f4hbg/ezChromato/README.md

 Computer is simply connected trough the Arduino USB cable (schematics are in the ./ezChromato/docs folder, SPI wiring is detailled in the ezchromato.ino file)

-In order to have minimal automation, the chromatograph should also be connected via the READY and START NC/NO connectors, but if you don't have those it's not a problem, just put a permanent cable beetwen pin D4 and GND, and the arduino will send measures in continuous mode
+In order to have minimal automation or for autosampler use, the chromatograph need to be also connected via the READY and START NC/NO connectors, but if you don't have those it's not a problem, just put a permanent cable beetwen pin D4 and GND, and the arduino will send measures in continuous mode

 ## bash script